 In June, July and September 2015, we issued and sold an aggregate of 1,765,511 shares of our common stock to nine institutional investors at a purchase price of \$25.79 per share, for aggregate gross proceeds of \$45,530,484.
 These investors became party to the Strides investors' rights agreement, as amended, and the co-sale agreement, as amended.
-One of the selling stockholders acquired 387,766 shares in such financing.
+The selling stockholder acquired 387,766 shares in such financing.